 Groovetube synth

 It took a while to interface different parts of the circuit properly, and get all the signals working well on a pcb.
-The hardware is now done, and last firmware is being written.
+The hardware development is now done, and the first batch of kickstarter machines being built up - progress updates here.

 Overview

-The input signal modulates voltage and current through the tube and its RF supply.
-This produces output sound in similar fashion to a conventional amplifier, but with the noise created as current passes through the tube modifying/interacting with the input signal.
+An input signal modulates voltage and current through the tube and its RF supply.
+This produces output sound as in a conventional amplifier, but the noise created as current passes through the tube interacts with and modifies the sound.

-The noise boundary can be varied by either the RF stabilisation or a magnet, and can be directly affected by the input level.
+The noise boundary can be moved by either the RF stabilisation or with a magnet, and is also directly affected by the input level.
 Audio output is coupled directly from one end of the tube - there is no 'dry' or pass-through component.

 Two input channels are mixed down before being sent to the tube system.
 One of these is reserved for the tone generator, the other for audio line-in.
 Controls for input, plasma tube and output are grouped on the interface: